 Winter enthusiasts of all types will enjoy the snowy winters in the Petoskey Area.
 The ski and snowboard areas of Boyne Highlands, Boyne Mountain, and Nub’s Nob are considered some of the finest in the Midwest.
 Visitors will find 500-foot vertical drops and state-of-the-art high-speed chairlifts, including America’s first six-place chairlift at Boyne Mountain.
 Boyne Resorts have been providing the best skiing around for over 50 years.
 It was in 1947 that Everett Kircher brought a ski lift from Sun Valley, Idaho – the Midwest’s first – to Boyne Mountain in northwest Michigan.
 Nordic skiing is at its greatest in the Petoskey Area.
 More than 350 kilometers of trails meander through forest and meadow, bordering scenic lakes and streams.
 Some are groomed and tracked, and others are lighted for night skiing.
 Call the Visitors Bureau at 800-845-2828 for a cross-country ski guide.
 Snowmobilers visiting the area can ride over 140 miles of trails through northwest Michigan’s most impressive terrain.
 Visitors can also enjoy ice skating and sledding hills at three different outdoor parks in the Petoskey Area and at the indoor ice arena, Griffin Arena, in Harbor Springs.

-The area's newest community is Bay Harbor.
+The area’s newest community is Bay Harbor.
 It stretches over five miles along Little Traverse Bay near Petoskey.
-The community's centerpieces are the luxurious Inn at Bay Harbor – A Renaissance Golf Resort and the upscale Village at Bay Harbor shopping district.
+The community’s centerpieces are the luxurious Inn at Bay Harbor, Autograph Collection and the upscale Village at Bay Harbor shopping district.
 Bay Harbor is home to the spectacular Bay Harbor Golf Club, acclaimed by Golf Magazine as one of the top eight golf courses in the United States.
 Bay Harbor was also rated 3rd in the country for best new upscale golf course.
 The resort, operated by Boyne Resorts, offers an elegant clubhouse and 27 holes of championship golf designed by Arthur Hills and Stephen Kircher.

 The Inland Waterway: